What is an oxygen concentrator?

 - Typically deliver continuous oxygen flow

 - Greater lifespan compared to portable oxygen concentrators

 - Most models come with wheels for ease of transfer

 The below is a helpful video by the American Lung Association explaining how to get started with a home oxygen concentrator:

 How do I know which type of oxygen concentrator will be most suitable for me?

 We advise you to consult with your doctor to evaluate your condition.
 If an oxygen concentrator is prescribed for you to use, discuss with your doctor details such as the oxygen concentrator type (Stationary or POC), oxygen flow rate setting and duration of use etc. that would be most suitable for you as it varies based on factors like your medical needs and lifestyle choices.

-ABC Boutique - Medical Equipment Division has some of the best oxygen concentrator devices available for sale with some of the best prices, offered with free delivery in Dubai and across all the UAE.
+ABC Boutique - Medical Equipment Division has some of the best oxygen concentrator devices available for sale with the best prices, offered with free delivery in Dubai.